kindtek/devels-workshop/README.md

 ---

 ## With little more than a few key strokes and restarts, a suite of tightly connected developer productivity software will be pushed to your Windows 10+ machine.
-Easily rename/backup/restore your WSL distributions, hit the ground coding with VSCode, become a cybersecurity expert with Kali without debugging obscure error codes
+Easily rename/backup/restore your WSL distributions, hit the ground coding with VSCode, become a cybersecurity expert with Kali without debugging obscure error codes, and much more

 ![wsl_docker_devel](doc/devel_ui.png)